kiranbehara123/demoCodeSL/README.md

 8) Wild card routing has also been implemented incase of an unknown page pops up
 9) Logout/Signout button is present at the top right corner.

-Deployed this application in firebase and can check the project by clicking on the followin link :   https://barcodescanner-2ce5b.web.app/
+Deployed this application in firebase and can check the project by clicking on the following link :   https://barcodescanner-2ce5b.web.app/